The Folk of the Air (series): Development

 The series features appearances by characters from Black's previous Modern Tale of Faerie trilogy, as well as characters from her standalone novel The Darkest Part of the Forest, establishing that those books take place in the same universe as The Folk of the Air series.
-Holly Black has also set her most recent book, ‘The Stolen Heir,’ in Elfhame.
-This book is the first in a duology and will be followed by ‘The Prisoner’s Throne’ which has yet to be published.
+Holly Black has also set her most recent book, ‘The Prisoner's Throne,’ in Elfhame.
+This book is the second in a duology and is preceded by ‘The Stolen Heir’.

-Special Editions
+Special editions

 The Folk of the Air series has been reprinted into special editions by multiple companies including, illumicate, Fairyloot, and Barnes and Noble.
 In 2022 Litjoy also announced the complete special editions of The Folk of Air series.
+Two years later, Litjoy released a special edition for The Stolen Heir.

 Film adaptation

 In June 2017, it was announced that The Cruel Prince had been optioned for a film adaptation produced by Universal Pictures and Michael De Luca.